-- Bring proof of public assistance and photo identification showing you are 18 years of age or older.
+- Bring proof of public assistance (if applicable) and photo identification showing you are 18 years of age or older.

 - If transporting a pet for someone who is disabled or elderly, bring that person's proof of public assistance and photo identification.

 What occurs when I arrive at the site of a Mobile Spay/Neuter Clinic?

 - We suggest clients arrive at the location before 7:00 A.M.
 The clinic serves approximately 20-25 animals per day on a first-come, first-served basis until full.

 - An ASPCA representative will arrive before 8:00 A.M. to assist with animal sign-in.

 - Be prepared to wait approximately two hours for intake of animals.

 - Please be prepared to pick up your pet at approximately 3:30 P.M.
 Pickup times vary, so check with the onsite ASPCA representative for actual time during check-in.